How Does SPF Compare To DMARC And Why Is DMARC Needed To Stop Domain Phishing And Spoofing?

 Why Implementing DMARC Is Not Enough?

 DMARC is an email authentication protocol whose purpose is to secure emails from spoofing and phishing attacks.
 Various organizations are turning to implement DMARC, but it seems like most of them haven’t found the right way to configure it.
-KDMARC ...
+TDMARC ...

 What is DMARC?